AhmadOlagunju/picar-tests/README.md

 # picar-tests
-Tests for various picar experiments
+Tests for various picar experiments using a raspberry pi 3